 Your homepage is like the front door to your business.
 Whether you’re a scrappy startup or a global giant, it’s where first impressions are made, and visitors decide if they’ll stay or bounce.
-But here’s the catch: as your company grows, your homepage needs to grow with you.
-What works at the early stage won’t cut it once you hit scale.

 So, how do you nail homepage messaging at every stage of your SaaS journey?
 Let’s look at how SaaS homepage messaging should evolve, break down best practices, and end with a handy checklist you can use to audit your own homepage.